Ashok-A15/OS-/README.md

      i)    Implement the above using shmget and shmat

     Note: Shared object should be removed at the end in the program

+10 a) Write a program to simulate cat command using system calls.

+b) Write a program to generate and print Prime nos. between a given range (between M & N) with the following requirements:

+  - M  & N should be passed as command line arguments

+   - Error checking should be done to verify the required no. of arguments at the command line

+   - Parent program should create a child and distribute the task of generating Prime numbers to its child.

+   - The code for generating Prime numbers should reside in different program.

+   - Child should write the generated Prime numbers to a shared memory.

+   - Parent process has to print the Prime numbers by retrieving from the shared memory.

+   i)   Implement the above using shm_open and mmap

+          Note: Shared object should be removed at the end in the program.